single-cell analysis package

 brain2$region <- 'posterior'

-# merge into one seurat object
+# merge into one seurat seurat_vhd

 seurat_obj <- merge(brain, brain2)